null

 Cold Pressing

-Also known as expression or mechanical pressing, this method is primarily utilized for citrus peels.
-It involves mechanically squeezing the plant material to extract the oils without the application of heat, thus preserving the oil’s fresh, zesty aroma and delicate compounds.
+Also referred to as expression or mechanical pressing, this method is predominantly used for citrus peels.
+It involves mechanically squeezing the plant material to release the oils without applying heat, ensuring the retention of the oil’s fresh, zesty aroma and delicate compounds.

 Examples of Cold Pressing Extracts